Elland Road: 2010–present

 In March 2011, the East Stand Development began phase one of a five-phase redevelopment project which included an extension to the East Stand Upper's main concourse along with the addition of 25 executive boxes and a modern upgrade to the external appearance of the stand; whilst this created extra corporate facilities and more room on the concourse, it in-turn reduced the East Stand Upper's capacity by around 2,500 seats, thus leaving the overall capacity of the ground to stand at just under 38,000 seats.
 An arcade, hotel and megastore were planned to be built as part of the four further phases, however these plans did not take place following the sale of the club to GFH Capital who then sold the club to Massimo Cellino.

 In June 2017, new Leeds United owner Andrea Radrizzani bought the stadium back from Jacob Adler's company Teak Commercial Limited for £20 million, using his own company Greenfield Investment Pte Ltd. The first game taking back control of the stadium was against Oxford United in a pre-season friendly on Saturday 29 July 2017 in which Leeds United won 2–0.

 In July 2017 the club announced a number of internal and external improvements were in the process of being made to Elland Road to improve the general appearance of the stadium.
 The improvements consisted of a partial new roof and cladding on the West Stand, banners on either side of the East Stand, South Stand and Northeast Corner of the ground featuring Leeds United legends past and present.
 In addition, the inside of the West Stand, dressing rooms and hospitality suites all underwent cosmetic improvement.

-In April 2020, following the death of Leeds legend Norman Hunter, the South Stand of Elland Road was renamed “The Norman Hunter Stand”.
+In April 2020, following the death of Leeds legend Norman Hunter, the South Stand of Elland Road was renamed "The Norman Hunter Stand".

 In January 2021, the club announced its plans to transform the adjoining 'Centenary Pavilion' into a large vaccination centre to counteract the COVID-19 pandemic, as part of the COVID-19 vaccination programme in the United Kingdom.

+In July 2024, Leeds United announced it had again taken full ownership of Elland Road, in March 2024, having sold it in 2004.
+The stadium is also listed as an asset of community value after an application by the Leeds United Supporters' Trust was approved by Leeds City Council.

+In September 2025, Leeds United announced that BDP Architects had been appointed to deliver an expansion of Elland Road, increasing the stadium’s capacity to approximately 53,000.
+The proposed works primarily focus on redeveloping the John Charles Stand, including the North West and South West corners.